MrCloud-10/YedekParcaApp/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

-## Starting The Project
-Go to project directory
-Run `npm install` after that run `ng serve`

-## Using the Project
-You can use this validation inputs; for User: "yusufbulut","yusufblt10@outlook.com", for password : "12345abC"/----\ User: "otokoç","otokoç@gmail.com",password :"Otokoç123"/----\ User: "jsangular","jsangular@npm.com", password:"npmInsta11" and You can reach them in to project models/user/user.datasource